LLNL/axom/src/axom/inlet/docs/sphinx/simple_types.rst

 Defining And Storing
 --------------------

-This example shows how to add the four simple scalar types with descriptions to the input file schema and add their values, if present in the input file, to the Sidre DataStore to be accessed later.
+This example shows how to add the four simple field types with descriptions to the input file schema and add their values, if present in the input file, to the Sidre DataStore to be accessed later.